CodeMan924/CodeMan-Notes/README.md

 This is the download for mac devices.

 Please note I use a Windows PC and have never tested the program please feel free to point out and bugs!
+You can download the Mac Edition by selecting the mac edition on the releases